seventhirty/EchoServer/README.md

 ------------------------------------------------------------------------

 * What is the build target OS and tech to be used?
-  - Currently we use C++17 and build for Ubunutu, using the sockets posix library and std threads
+  - Currently we use C++17 and build for Ubunutu, using posix sockets

 * Implement Client?
   - There is no client application.
 Tested with telnet (Ubuntu & Windows 11)